cedchan/Notes/CIS 1210/Huffman Encoding.md

 >[!idea]
 The idea behind Huffman encoding is that frequent characters use fewer bits than other characters.

 But there's ambiguity: What if a smaller encoding is the prefix of a larger one?
-We need our encodings to be **prefix free**
+We need our encodings to be **prefix free**.

 >[!definition]
 >A **prefix code** for a set of $S$ letters is a function $\gamma$ that maps each letter $x\in S$ to some binary sequence, such that for any distinct $x, y\in S$, $\gamma(x)$ isn't a prefix of $\gamma(y)$.